victorers1/personal-blog/src/content/notes/dart-lang.md

 In the above code, the attribute `name` was added only for testing purposes.
 The private constructor is needed because it's the true responsible to initialize the object's attributes, allocate it in memory and return its reference.
 The factory method doesn't actually create anything, it's just used to call the private constructor or the previously created instance.

-[Here](https://stackoverflow.com/a/12649574/9718711) is another implementation that creates an instance right at the class declaration:
+[In this post](https://stackoverflow.com/a/12649574/9718711), there is another implementation that creates an instance right at the class declaration:

 ```dart
 class Singleton {